bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This form has a much better user experience now.

-In this module, you\'ve covered how to use radio buttons to create a simple online booking form.
+In this module, you&apos;ve covered how to use radio buttons to create a simple online booking form.

 Hopefully, Little Lemon will get a lot more table bookings now.